Uncategorized

 • Play Emotive Labs Brain Games to test memory, focus and impulse control.

-• Innervace — UPenn spinout
+• Innervace — UPenn spinout.

 • Goal of restoring impaired brain functions.

-• Kernel — measure brain health and wellness via their neural quantification helmet.
-Can alert you to consider a different behavior or activity when your:
+• Can alert you to consider a different behavior or activity when your:

 • brain has cravings.